-A sea change happened in 2015 as the momentum of renewable energy reached and surpassed a tipping point that many of us in the industry had envisioned but never fully realized would happen.
+A sea change in the energy industry has happened as the momentum of renewable energy reached and surpassed a tipping point that many of us in the industry had envisioned but never fully realized would happen.

 Yet here we are.
-Rapid technological advancements, price parity, broad-based consumer and NGO support, and coal’s inevitable demise finds us at the frontier of a new electricity landscape about to be dominated by renewables.
+Rapid technological advancements, price parity, broad-based consumer and NGO support, and coal’s fall from supremacy finds us at the frontier of a new electricity landscape about to be dominated by renewables.

-The renewable energy industry had a powerful ally in the last few years, and 2015 in particular: the corporation.
-As prices in wind and solar have fallen, support for these technologies in the commercial & industrial (C&I) sector has swelled.
+The renewable energy industry had a powerful, yet unexpected ally in recent years: the corporation.
+As prices in wind and solar have fallen, support for these technologies in the commercial, industrial, and institutional (C&I) sector has swelled.
 In 2015, C&I buyers invested in more than 3 gigawatts (GW) of new renewable energy capacity.
-Google alone purchased nearly a gigawatt of new wind and solar projects in 2015, making them the largest institutional buyer of renewable energy in the world.
+Google alone purchased nearly a gigawatt of new wind and solar projects in during that landmark year for corporate renewables, making them the largest institutional buyer of renewable energy in the world.

 Why are organizations suddenly so hungry for renewable energy?
 And, importantly, how can developers respond to this new customer class that differs from a traditional utility or bank buyer?